 After a massive battle with Doc Ock on the roof and sides of Oscorp, Spider-Man finally defeats his former friend by tearing out his neurological interface.
 With Octavius weakened by the wasting disease destroying his motor control he can't even get up without his tentacles and Peter abandons him as he cries out for help.
 We see Doc Ock one last time before the credits roll, going to prison and definitely looking like a man who'll be back at some point in the future.

 However, that’s not it: the really juicy stuff happens after the main credits finish and we get to see Peter Parker and Miles Morales again as Peter moves into a new apartment.
-We’d previously seen Miles get bitten by Spider 42, a mutated spider that escaped from Oscorp and now Miles confronts Peter about the new abilities he's developed, unaware that Peter is Spider-Man.
-This doesn’t actually bode well for Peter in Spider-Man 2 at all though, because in the comics Miles originally takes over as Spider-Man when Peter dies.
-But, silver linings, in the comics Miles also comes with extra powers like camouflage and a stun punch that would be perfect for a sequel.
+We’d previously seen Miles get bitten by Spider 42, a mutated spider that escaped from Oscorp and now Miles confronts Peter about the new abilities he's developed, unaware that Peter is Spider-Man - at least until Pete admits it right back.

 The very final sting comes after all the credits have rolled, and we see Norman Osborne in his secret lab where it’s revealed that Harry Osborne isn’t away in Europe, but actually in a coma being treated for some mysterious disease (presumably the same one that killed his mother).
-Most importantly, whatever Norman is up to has a very Venom suit symbiote feel going on, with familiar looking black tentacles all over Harry's body, setting up a major villain for a Spider-Man 2.
+The tank Harry's inside has some sort of black goo that appears to be... alive.
+Hmm.

 Want to try out the web-slinging action yourself?
 Just look here to get the best price on Spider-Man PS4 and step into Spidey’s shoes.